MMmmm, Cat Cheese

 We have two “Blue” cheeses that are still a bit young.
 The first of the wheels, Blue Knight”, is ready to sample.
 What we can tell you is that Kris outdid himself on these recipes.
 We GUARANTEE these will be unlike any other blue you have tasted!
 We GUARANTEE these will be unlike any other blue you have tasted!

-Unfortunately, I never saw any blue or camembert or brie – three cheese I like much more than chèvre.
+Unfortunately, I never saw any blue or camembert or brie – three cheeses I like much more than chèvre.
 But this wasabi stuff was pretty good, even if it contained no heat or wasabi flavor at all.

 Regardless, Check out Hoang in the mirror in the picture above which I took in the bathroom while she was giving Calvin a bath.
 I have no recollection why I did that, but I’m glad I did.